gogins/csound-ac/playpen/README.md

 some pretty fine-tuned tweaking while the music is playing.
-What I need is to minimize the time spent in the "edit code, render piece, listen to piece; edit code again, render piece again, listen to piece again;..." cycle without, however, in any way limiting the power of Csound, the power of Python, or the power of HTML5.
+What I need is to minimize the time spent in the "edit code, render piece, listen to piece; edit code again, render piece again, listen to piece again;..." cycle without, however, in any way limiting the power of Csound, the power of Python, the power of HTML5, or the quality of the sound.

 In addition, long experience has taught me that keeping a finished piece as one file of source code, with a minimum of external dependencies, and those